wp-plugins/wysija-newsletters/readme.txt

 * Add a subscription form as a sidebar widget or in your pages
 * Your newsletters look the same in Gmail, iPhone, Android, Outlook, Yahoo, Hotmail, etc.
 * Your WordPress users have their own list
+* Import subscribers from MailChimp, Aweber, etc.
-* Import subscribers with CSV, or in one click from MailPress, Tribulant, Satollo, Subscribe2, etc.
+* One click import from MailPress, Tribulant, Satollo, Subscribe2, etc.
 * Single or double opt-in, your choice
 * Send with your web host, Gmail or SMTP
 * Segment your lists based on opened, clicked & bounced